Our ability to access markets, undertake portfolio reviews enables our client to make successful decisions

 Often, without the help of an insurance broker, a business does not understand the cover it needs.
 The most common example we see is owners insuring the physical assets of the business, but failing to purchase cover for Business Interruption.
 Typically, following a fire or flood or other major claim occurring at a business premises, some form of interruption to the business operation occurs.

 This interruption results in a reduction in turnover.
-Companies that don’t have Business Interruption insurance have little chance of surviving.
+Companies without Business Interruption insurance have little chance of surviving.
 Did you know that 43% of companies that experience disasters don’t reopen and 29% close within 2 years?

 Another example is that many business owners don’t understand that flood insurance is not automatically covered and in most cases is an optional extension.
 If you want to know if a flood is covered, it is important to check the policy closely.
 Regular policy reviews for Australian businesses can ensure gaps like this are addressed before they become critical.